oppia/oppia-web-developer-docs/Mobile-device-testing.md

   * OS X: Open `System Preferences > Network`
   * Linux: In a terminal, enter `ip addr show`.
 1. In the browser on your mobile device, enter the local IP address found in the previous step into the browser address bar, followed by `:8181` (e.g. `xxx.xxx.xxx.x:8181`).

+## Using the Chrome Device Mode mobile emulator

+1. Follow the instructions on this [Google Developers page](https://developers.google.com/web/tools/chrome-devtools/iterate/device-mode/).

 ## Installing iOS Simulator (for OS X)